Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [ ] rate = 100;

 #### Q5.
 Which statement creates a new object using the Person constructor?
+#### Q5.
+Which statement creates a new Person object called "student"?
 - [x] var student = new Person();
 - [ ] var student = construct Person;
 - [ ] var student = Person();